atoum/stubs/README.md

 ## License

-atoum stubs is released under the BSD-3-Clause License.
+atoum stubs are released under the BSD-3-Clause License.
 See the bundled LICENSE file for details.